pabtomas/flagbox/DOCUMENTATION.md

 it to understand how to use *Flagbox* for a basic usage.
-In this document, I am going to talk about *Flagbox*'s advanced features and I am assuming that you have enough practice with *Flagbox* to understand basic *Flagbox* operations without mentionning the matching alias.
+In this document, I am going to talk about *Flagbox*'s advanced features and I am assuming that you have enough practice with *Flagbox* to understand basic *Flagbox* operations without mentionning the matching aliases.

 ## Backup feature